sblantipodi/firefly_luciferin/README.md

 [![Luciferin YouTube Video #1](https://github.com/sblantipodi/glow_worm_luciferin/blob/master/assets/img/ambilight_viddeo.jpg)](https://youtu.be/Hd6BtPp40I0)

 ## Configuration
-As soon as you start the software it creates a `FireflyLuciferin.yaml` file in your documents folder, you can configure it manually or via user interface.
+As soon as you start the software it creates a `FireflyLuciferin.yaml` file in your documents folder, you can configure it manually or via the user interface.
 `If you don't know how to configure it, just use the default settings`.

 ![IMAGE ALT TEXT HERE](https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/settings_screen.png)